dsyart/dsyart.github.io/_portfolio/project1.md

 ---
-title: Current
-subtitle: subtitle lorem ipsum dolor sit amet consectetur.
+title: Mon père et fille
+subtitle: This is a pencil crayo
 image: assets/img/portfolio/01-full.jpg
 alt: Shirts on a hanger

 caption:
-  title: Current
+  title: Mon père et fille
-  subtitle: 800 x 1000mm
+  subtitle:
   thumbnail: assets/img/portfolio/01-thumbnail.jpg

 ---
-Use this area to describe your project. **Markdown** supported.
-This entry (project1.md) uses links for the image sources.
-All other projects in the portfolio use local images.
-Both work just fine!
-Oil on canvas
+This drawing was based loosely on a photograph of me in my father's arms.
+I was inspired by the abstract art of Picasso and observed the method of bold colour and slight distortion of features.

 {:.list-inline}
-- Oil on linen
+- pencil crayon on paper
-- 800 x 1000mm